 Mary Immaculate College's commitment to championing good practice in teaching and learning, assessment and feedback is captured in the MIC Assessment and Feedback policy.
 The key driver for the formulation of the Assessment and Feedback Policy is the facilitation and enhancement of student learning.
+In tandem with this the MIC Digital Teaching and Learning Policy aims to leverage from digital learning and teaching to achieve the strategic objectives of, excellence, inclusion, and a flourishing learning community.

-Institutional-level student feedback is collected systematically through the annual Exit Survey and the Module Satisfaction Survey (MSS), as well as a range of other survey activities including but not limited to Irish Survey of Student Engagement (ISSE) and the HEA Graduate Outcomes Survey.
+Institutional-level student feedback is collected systematically through the annual Executive Team and Institutional-level student feedback is collected systematically through the annual Executive Team and Institutional-level student feedback is collected systematically through the annual Exit Survey (MSS), as well as a range of other survey activities including but not limited to Student Outcomes Survey.
 The College operates a confidential and comprehensive Student Evaluation of Teaching (SET) under the aegis of the Leading Enhancement and Academic Development (LEAD) Centre, complementing the MSS.
 Survey findings are considered, as appropriate, at local level (by individual academic staff, course boards, heads of department) and at institutional level (by Deans, Executive Team and <a href="An Chomhairle Acadúil).